notwa/mm/README.md

 ### link's flags

-i documented the ones i could figure out for JP 1.0 here: [fgsdfgdsg][linkfields]
+here's [an incomplete document on some of link's bitfields][linkfields] for JP 1.0.

 [linkfields]: /mm-bitflags.txt